 Therefore, any activity which takes place mainly during school hours or is an essential part of the curriculum will be provided free of charge.

 We are aware that we are able to ask for voluntary contributions from parents when organising educational visits which will enrich the curriculum and the educational experiences of children.
-Under no circumstances will we pressurise parents when we make a request for voluntary contributions.

 We will refund in full all contributions if an activity has had to be cancelled and if a child is absent due to illness.

 We wish to work closely with the School Council and to hear their views and opinions as we acknowledge and support Article 12 of the United Nations Convention on the Rights of the Child that children should be encouraged to form and to express their views.

 We as a school community have a commitment to promote equality and we believe this policy is in line with the Equality Act 2010.

 We believe it is essential that this policy clearly identifies and outlines the roles and responsibilities of all those involved in the procedures and arrangements that is connected with this policy.

 We all have a responsibility to ensure equality permeates in to all aspects of school life and that everyone is treated equally irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 We want everyone connected with this school to feel safe, secure, valued and of equal worth.

 We acknowledge the findings of the Race Disparity Audit that clearly shows how people of different ethnicities are treated across the public services of health, education, employment and the criminal justice system.